-6 Uncheck the box "burn menu and select the checkbox to the left of the drop-down menu.
+6 Check the checkbox to the left of the drop-down list and uncheck the Burn project checkbox.

-From the drop-down menu, select the item "Compress project (Zip)".
+From the drop-down menu, select the item Compress project (Zip).

-Click the "Extended" button and activate the checkbox "Copy player" if you wish the player for the menu to also be copied into the ZIP file.
-Activate the checkbox "Copy fonts" if you want the fonts that you use in your templates to also be copied into the ZIP file.
+Click the Extended button and activate the checkbox Copy player if you wish the player for the menu to also be copied into the ZIP file.
+Activate the checkbox Copy fonts if you want the fonts that you use in your templates to also be copied into the ZIP file.

-Enter a destination file and click "Next".
+Enter a Archive file and click Next.
 The Menu Wizard will warn you if you have specified an existing ZIP file.

 7 The Menu Wizard is now ready for export.
-Click on the "Export project" button.
+Click on the Export project button.

-24.8.2.7 Creating a CD image for the PC
+24.9.2.7 Creating a CD image for the PC